zammad/zammad-admin-documentation/channels/whatsapp/index.rst

    preparation

-With the release of Zammad 6.3, you can now connect your Zammad with a WhatsApp business account, allowing your customers to reach out to you through WhatsApp.  🎉
+With the release of Zammad 6.3, you can now connect your Zammad with a WhatsApp Business account, allowing your customers to reach out to you through WhatsApp.  🎉

 If you already dived deep into this topic, you can head to the setup guide.
-If not, we strongly encourage you to read the prerequisites and limitations of this channel carefully and to follow our tutorial for preparing the required steps.
+If not, we strongly encourage you to read the prerequisites and limitations of this channel carefully and to follow our tutorial for preparing your setup.

-We tried to keep it clear and created a separate sub-page for the necessary steps on Meta's/WhatsApp's side.
+We tried to keep it clear and created a separate sub-page for the necessary steps on Meta/WhatsApp side.

 .. warning::
-   Please be aware that the usage of **WhatsApp's cloud API** is mandatory to connect WhatsApp to Zammad.
+   Please be aware that the usage of **WhatsApp Cloud API** is mandatory to connect WhatsApp to Zammad.
 You won't be able to connect to WhatsApp in Zammad if you just use the WhatsApp Business *App*.
    Have a look